DaniSanchezSantolaya/RNN-customer-behavior/planning-progress.md

+# 12 March - 19 April

+Make experiment in Movielens dataset

 # 05 March - 12 April

 Get another data set (synthetic or real).
-Eg Movilens.
+Eg Movielens.

 Try to add more complexity on the model